 Alaskan Malamute vs Siberian Husky Puppies

 You should watch out for the same things in Malamute vs Husky puppies.
 Look for a bright-eyed, healthy and energetic puppy.
 She should be eager to play and interact.
 The breeder should give proof of health testing.

 Malamute vs Husky Puppy Price

-Do you have an Alaskan Malamute or a Siberian Husky?
+Do you have an Alaskan Malamute or a Siberian Husky or even a Husky Malamute mix?
 Tell us about your reasons for choosing them in the comments!

 References and Further Reading

 - Culaw, S., “Grooming and Care,” Alaskan Malamute Club of America, 2018.

 - Hamilton, H., “Siberian Husky: Official Breed Health Statement,” American Kennel Club, 2015.